-Balfour, who was also Julian's stepfather, has also been charged with one count of home invasion.
+Balfour, who was Julian’s stepfather, has also been charged with one count of home invasion.

-About 150 people are candidates to be among the 12 jurors or six alternates in the case.
-The process of whittling down this pool began Monday morning in a Chicago courtroom, and by mid-afternoon, nine jurors had been selected while several others had been excused for hardship reasons.
+About 150 people were candidates to be among the jurors or alternates in the case.
+The process of whittling down the pool began Monday morning.

 Judge Charles Burns has said he hopes to have the jury finalized by Wednesday.
 Then there will be a break, with the opening statements in the case set for April 23.

 The judge has told the would-be jurors that he expects the trial to last three to four weeks.

 Balfour was detained for questioning the day after the victims were found at the Chicago home.
 Authorities at the time said that they were holding Balfour for an unspecified parole violation, but he ended up being indicted for murder two months later.